yikkkhong/gumroad-demo/resume/CUSTOMIZATION_GUIDE.md

 ---

 Need more help?
-Check the main README.md or create an issue on GitHub.
+Check the main README.md